(You have options in perusing this page: see my Power Browsing advice.)

 ===

 The machine will probably not be set up as you want it.
-For the moment, resist doing the little tweaks that we all know and love... but, as I indicated earlier, I would, at least for the moment, turn off the automatic Windows updates.
-(I'd probably turn them on again after the initial set up work has been done on the machine.)
+For the moment, resist doing the little tweaks that we all know and love.
+I might for the moment pause the automatic Windows updates.
+(But I wouldn't leave them off for long.

 My advice, "Do an image" has a history that amuses me: It was in the page long ago.
 Then it was downgraded, prefaced "Left in, to raise a chuckle from those who remember the days:".
-But now, 10/21, I am reinstating the advice, because affordable hard disks with huge capacities, and high transfer speeds, have become available.
+In 10/21, I reinstating the advice, because affordable hard disks with huge capacities, and high transfer speeds, have become available... and, as you just read, 7/24, I'm backing away again.

 If you are a bit timid, or uncertain of your skills, now is not too soon to do this full image.
 I must admit, I used to do a few more basic "getting started" things before I did my first full disk image, so I will mention some of those early tidies here, and then go into the details of creating the full disk image.